redis-rb/redis-cluster-client/README.md

 So, whilst it's not possible in Redis cluster to perform a transction on the keys `foo` and `bar`, it _is_ possible to perform a transaction on the keys `{tag}foo` and `{tag}bar`.
-To perform such transactions on this gem, use `hashtag:
+To perform such transactions on this gem, use the hashtag:

 ```ruby
 cli.multi do |tx|